IgorKawczynski/PSI-Project-ISI-2/README.md

-<br> Repository created to the needs of "Programming services" subject :computer: :computer:
+<br> Repository created to the needs of "Programming services" subject :computer:
 <br> It's implementation of web service to help managing the Auction House store.
-<br> Clients there can buy or either sell items from categories like sports, rtv+agd, furniture, jewelry...
+<br> Clients there can buy or either sell items from categories such as sports, rtv+agd, furniture and jewelry and leave ratings after each transaction.

 TEAM :
 1. Igor Kawczyński :computer: